ttulttul/ComfyUI-Iterative-Mixer/README.md

 Use this node in combination with the `IterativeMixingSampler` described above.
 This node generates a set of sigmas to feed into the mixing sampler.
 It requires a model input to fetch the sigmas-related parameters from the model.
 The options on this node should be self-explanatory.

+### IterativeMixingSchedulerAdvanced:

+This is the same as the `IterativeMixingScheduler` but adds a start and end step so that you can control the steps for denoising.
+Try setting the end step to 50% of the total step count, which will cause the iterative mixing sampler to generate grainy output containing rich noise that can be passed into another iterative mixing sampler for refinement.

 ## MixingMaskGeneratorNode:

 This node generates a batch of perlin noise masks.
 In future, you will be able to feed these masks into the `IterativeMixingSampler` to precisely control latent mixing by applying a mask to the process at each step.
 For now, it offers a way to see for yourself what the perlin masks look like at various scale levels.